Query letter books are an important resource for people just getting started in travel writing. And you want to read (and use) the best ones.

 Query letters are where the rubber meets the road in the freelance travel writing game.
-It pitches your story idea to an editor and requests the opportunity to write for him or her.
+A query is used to pitch your story idea to an editor and it requests the opportunity to write for him or her.

 Here’s what good queries can do for you: